 It’s a family restaurant and we had a take away there once.
 It’s fairly ok to dine in too, super family-friendly.
 The take away was OK, nothing super good, but decent.
 It’s a good and warm place to dine in on a cold (or hot) evening to enjoy a meal with the family.

 There are also many international chains in Nagoya, like Hard Rock Café, Outback Steakhouse, and Fridays.
 We don’t visit them usually, but they’re there if you want a taste of home!

-We rented this apartment through Airbnb.
+this apartment through Airbnb.
+The listing is no longer available!
 If you’re new to Airbnb, click here to get a discount on your first booking – we receive a discount too!

-We need to go back there to see more of the city but it’s very much like any other Japanese city.
+What sets it apart is its convenient location – in the center of Japan, and the big city status.
 It’s a big city, but not as crowded as Osaka or Tokyo, so it may be an alternative – and there’s an airport there too.